Gospel

 What Does Matthew 1:1-16 Mean?

-Matthew 1:1-16 describes the family tree of Jesus, starting from Abraham and going through King David to Joseph, the husband of Mary.
-This list shows that Jesus fulfills God's promises to Abraham and David, proving he is the long-awaited Messiah.
-Although they appear to be only names, each person reveals God's plan unfolding in real, messy human lives.
+Matthew 1:1-16 describes the family tree of Jesus, starting from Abraham and ending with Joseph, the husband of Mary.
+This list shows that Jesus fulfills God’s promises to Abraham and King David, proving He is the long-awaited Savior.
+Even though it’s a list of names, it’s filled with grace - showing God included outsiders, sinners, and women in Jesus’ story.

 Matthew 1:1-16